JetBrains/mps-coderules/docs/content/language.md

 *Productions* can be created at any place within rule body.
 A production has three main parts called *head*, *guard*, and *body*.
 Head defines what constraints trigger this production, and it can only contain constraints defined by the handler or one of the handlers it extends.
 Body can contain any visible constraints, as well as *predicates*.
 A production must include either the body or the head, no production can omit both.
 Guard is optional, and it can only contain predicates.

 Both head and body can declare *logical variables*.
-By default a logical variable ranges over *terms*, although any POJO may be serve as a value.
+By default a logical variable ranges over *terms*, although any POJO[^pojo] may be serve as a value.

 ![](img/language-compatibleWith-300.png)
 _(production declaring logical variables)_